Existence of small semi-vortex solutions for the cubic nonlinear Schr\"{o}dinger system with Rashba type Spin-Orbit coupling on $\mathbb{R}^2$: Introduction

-for some $\omega$ satisfying $\varphi_{+,m}\neq 0$, $\varphi_{-,m+1}\neq 0$.
-It is worth emphasizing that there are countably many small non-scattering global solutions to \eqref{NLSSO}.
-Here, we note that the $\dot{H}^1$-norm of semi-vortices is small when $\rho$ is small.
-See Remark \ref{rmk2.2}.
+for some $\omega$ satisfying $\varphi_{+,m}\neq 0$ and $\varphi_{-,m+1}\neq 0$.
+It is worth emphasizing that there are infinitely many such solutions to \eqref{NLSSO}.
+Here, we note that the $\dot{H}^1$-norm of semi-vortices is small when $\rho$ is small (see Remark \ref{rmk2.2}).